slaviboy/DelaunatorKotlin/README.md

 ```

 ### How to use
-Create Delaunator object by passing your points coordinates in a form of FloatArray that holds the x,y coordinate pair for each point.
+Create Delaunator object by passing your points coordinates in a form of DoubleArray that holds the x,y coordinate pair for each point.
 After that you can get the half-edges indices using the **halfEdges** array, or get the hull indices using the **hull** array.
 Below is an example how to generate the delaunay triangulation:
 ```kotlin

 // make sure you add at least 3 pairs of x,y coordinates